Jewel in the Palace: Synopsis

 The story is set in Korea during the reigns of King Seongjong (1457–1494), King Yeonsangun (1494–1506) and King Jungjong (1506–1544).
 The epilogue also spans through the reigns of King Injong (1544–1545) and King Myeongjong (1545–1567), with the last scene from March 1550.

 At the outset, King Seongjong has ordered the forced suicide by poisoning of his wife, the Deposed Queen Yun, mother of the crown prince (future Yeonsan-gun).
 After carrying out the execution, one of the royal guards, Seo Cheon-soo, is haunted by the cursing of the executed queen.
-On his way home, Seo accidentally fells off a cliff and is rescued by a mysterious Taoist hermit with a cryptic message – that his life will revolve around three women: the first he has killed, but has never truly died; another he will save, but will die because of him; and the third will kill him, but will go on to save many lives.
-The hermit also leaves Seo three Hanja characters and refuses to elaborate any further before magically vanishing, and it doesn't become clear until later in the story that the three women are the deposed Queen Yun, Park Myeong-yi (Seo's eventual wife) and Jang-geum (Seo's daughter).
+Trying to calm his nerve by drinking at a local pub, the drunken Seo accidentally fells off a cliff on his way home and is rescued by a mysterious Taoist hermit with a cryptic message – that his life will revolve around three women: the first he has killed, but has never truly died; another he will save, but will die because of him; and the third will kill him, but will go on to save many lives.
+The hermit also leaves Seo three Hanja characters and refuses to elaborate any further before magically vanishing, and it doesn't become clear until later in the story that the three women are the deposed Queen Yun, Park Myeong-yi (Seo's eventual wife) and Jangggeum (Seo's daughter).
 Haunted by his prophesied fate at the hands of the third woman, he becomes paranoid and refuses to approach any woman.
 After many years the former king dies, and the Crown Prince ascends the throne and becomes increasingly violent and tyrannical, so Seo abandons his post in self-exile.

 Park Myeong-yi is a palace girl and apprentice cook of the royal kitchen.
 She witnesses a fellow apprentice, a girl from the powerful Choi clan named Choi Seong-geum, slip poison into the Grand Royal Queen Dowager's food.
 Unaware that the senior kitchen officers are part of a conspiracy against the said Queen, Myeong-yi informs them.
 The officers, fearful that Myeong-yi might reveal their conspiracy, attempt to murder her by framing her committing adultery with a royal guard, then executing her with poison.
 Myeong-yi's best friend, Han Baek-young, manages to save her by secretly diluting the poison with a mung bean soup and leaves the unconscious Myeong-yi a letter explaining what had happened.
 As Seo Cheon-soo wanders through the forest, he stumbles upon and rescues the half-conscious Myeong-yi, and the two fall in love and marry.
 They end up living peacefully in a remote village as lower caste commoners and raise a clever daughter named Seo Jang-geum.